rayannott/teaching-coding/project-descr.md

 - `Chats` class: represents a collection of chats
     - initialized from a directory with JSON files exported from Telegram
     - contains a list of `Chat` objects
-    - contains all the methods for **comparison** of the statistics and visualization between the chats (e.g. graphs withe multiple lines for different chats, groupped bar charts, etc.)
+    - contains all the methods for **comparison** of the statistics and visualization between the chats (e.g. graphs with multiple lines for different chats, grouped bar charts, etc.)
 - more fields for the `Message` class:
     - OPTIONAL `attachment_type` attachment type (image, video, video message, voice message, sticker, gif, file, etc.)
     - OPTIONAL `reply_to` int: id of the message this message is a reply to